Dhruvatara Joshi: Career

 Pandit Joshi served the All India Radio (AIR) in the capacity of Deputy Chief Producer.
 His presentation on Experiments in Orchestration of Indian Music in the AIR music symposia has been preserved by the Ministry of Information and Broadcasting, Government of India, in edited volume.
 Later, he joined the Indira Kala Sangeet Vishwavidyalaya, Khairagarh as the pioneering Dean of the music faculty.
-Further, he served the Vishva Bharati University, in Shantiniketan, as the Head of the Department of Classical Music.
+Further, he served the Visva Bharati University, in Shantiniketan, as the Head of the Department of Hindustani Classical Music.
 Today, Joshiji's biography is taught in the university as a part of the C-XIV (Practical) course in Masters of Music in Hindustani Classical Music.
 He founded the Padmaja Naidu College of Music, at the University of Burdwan.

 Awards and Recognitions

 Pandit Dhruvatara Joshi has composed numerous bandishes under the pen name of "Premrang", "Rasik Piya" in Hindi and "Junu Lakhanbhi" in Urdu.
 His notable compositions include the melancholy "बिन देखे जीयेरा नहीं माने" (Bin Dekhe Jiera Nahin Maane).

 Pandit Joshi has been a recipient of numerous accolades, awards and recognitions.
 Some notable mentions include "Sangeet Acharya" award by Prayag Sangeet Samiti, Fellowship of the Uttar Pradesh Sangeet Natak Academy in 1974, ITC Sangeet Research Academy Award in 1981, Bhuwalka Award of Sangeet Saurabh in 1984 and the Sangeet Natak Akademi Fellowship in 1979 by the Government of India.